Joshm92/pingpongpicker/README.md

 <img src="./mockups/mockup_small.png" width="700">

 ## Testing:
 I used the Google Dev Tools to test my site on various screen sizes.
-I've also tested the site across Firefox and Safari.
+I've also tested the site across Chrome, Firefox and Safari.
+I also tested my site on the WAVE Web Accessibility Evaluation Tool.

 ## Further aims:
 **Delete/Edit player:** I would like to create an option to edit or delete a player once inputted by the user.